XPX-MMC/git-intro/stu3/ReadMe.md

 # About Me
 My name is...
 Dan Moreira
-My bday is April 3rd!
+My favorite food is truffles (mushroom) and cuban sandwiches yay! my hobbies include - moving and grooving, cooking, and time travel